jakeouellette/reveal.jade/README.md

     ./gradlew -t export

-This will monitor files in `src/main/jade` and `src/main/css`.
-If those files change, they will be rebuilt, thus updating your presentation live.
+If files in `src/main` change, they will be rebuilt, thus updating your presentation live.
+Specifically, files in `src/main/jade` are converted to javascript.
+Additionally, all files in `src/main/` are copied into your presentation.
+(Including the original .jade files).